-Outlook Data Files are one of those things you don’t worry about when setting up Outlook for Windows for the first time.
-But as you use Outlook more, it’s important to understand what Microsoft is doing for backup and repair purposes.
+Outlook Data Files (PST and OST) are one of those things you don’t worry about when setting up Outlook for Windows for the first time.
+But as you use Outlook more, it’s important to understand what Microsoft is doing for backup and fixing / repair purposes.

 The main data files (.PST or .OST) are a store on your computer of email messages, calendar information, contacts, and tasks.
 Each account has it’s own PST/OST file.
 This only applies to Outlook for Windows – not Outlook for Mac.

-The data is sometimes the only copy of your email etc. In modern cloud mail storage (Outlook.com, Gmail etc) the local copy is a lot faster to access than constantly referring to the online store.
-You can access your email etc when there’s no Internet access at all.
+In modern cloud mail storage (Outlook.com, Gmail etc.) the local copy is a lot faster to access than constantly referring to the online store.
+You can access your email etc. when there’s no Internet access at all.

 You can read and compose messages, create appointments, and add contacts.
 However, your email messages won’t be sent, and no new messages will be downloaded until your internet connection is restored.
 When the connection is restored, changes are automatically synchronized.